 I graduated from the University of Guelph in 2022 with a Bachelor of Arts (Honours) double-majoring in Studio Art and Philosophy.
 Philosophy made me all the more passionate about ethics, the complexities of marginalizations, and fuels the fire in me to make everything I do for the well-being of oppressed and marginalized folks.
 Being a practicing artist, for me, involves the compulsion to express rather than the goal being sales of art works.
 Most of my will for creativity comes out in wanting art-making to be accessible; enabling folks to access artistic methodology in a way that doesn’t require academic or elitist notions of masterpieces, but rather, utilizing their creativity as a means of expression and healing.
 I’m an interdisciplinary conceptual artist (portfolio here).
 I work in many mediums, often starting with an idea before I know how it will come to fruition.
 I carry this flexibility into my facilitation of art and community spaces.

 I am currently a student at the Toronto Art Therapy Institute, working towards my certification as a Registered Art Therapist (https://www.canadianarttherapy.org) In the meantime, I am running workshops that utilize art as a vehicle for healing, and I’m conducting arts-based projects focused on community care.
 That is what Naeco Studio is about.
 And since I believe in the remedial capabilities of where art and mental health intersect, I am still a practicing artist.
 I walk-the-talk alongside the people I support by continuously engaging in art-making myself.
 Lately this has involved a lot of photo shoots and publishing poetry.

 Naeco Studio aims to intersect art therapy and community care.
 As I work towards my art therapist certification, I balance the teachings with my own involvements with boots-on-the-ground activism and love that doesn’t happen in strictly clinical settings.
-I am mapping out how to reconcile sliding-scale offerings in a way that enables me to offer art therapy to all, in different modes.
-You can read more about that under the “community care” page.
+I’m dreaming up action:

-For a more specific, in-depth look at what Naeco Studio has done over the years, below is a non-exhaustive CV.
+For an in-depth look at what Naeco Studio has done over the years, below is a non-exhaustive CV: